 Tuntox is a single binary which may run in client mode or server mode.
 As a rule of thumb, run the server on the remote machine you want to access and the client on your local computer from which you want to access the server.

 Tuntox is in early work in progress stage.
 It won't kill your goats but it may segfault, leak memory or have security issues (although I tried to make it rather secure).
-It won't be as fast as it could be because of the tremendous amount of debug output.

 Get the binaries from Releases tab on github.
 Just download the correct file for your architecture, execute chmod +x and you're done.
 The binaries are signed with my PGP key, 11C1 B15A 5D5D D662 E469 928A EBDA 6B97 4ED3 D2B7.

 If you miss the times when men wrote their own device drivers, see BUILD.md.